zelosleone/turso/sqlite3/README.md

-# SQLite3 Implementation for Limbo
+# SQLite3 Implementation for Turso

 This directory contains a Rust implementation of the SQLite3 C API.
-The implementation serves as a compatibility layer between SQLite's C API and Limbo's native Rust database implementation.
+The implementation serves as a compatibility layer between SQLite's C API and Turso's native Rust database implementation.

 ## Purpose

-This implementation provides SQLite3 API compatibility for Limbo, allowing existing applications that use SQLite to work with Limbo without modification.
+This implementation provides SQLite3 API compatibility for Turso, allowing existing applications that use SQLite to work with Turso without modification.
 The code:

 1. Implements the SQLite3 C API functions in Rust
 2. Translates between C and Rust data structures
-3. Maps SQLite operations to equivalent Limbo operations
+3. Maps SQLite operations to equivalent Turso operations
 4. Maintains API compatibility with SQLite version 3.42.0

 ## Testing Strategy